kubernetes/community/contributors/design-proposals/scheduling/pod-preemption.md

 1. Move the pod to the list of unschedulable pods.
 1. If a node was chosen to preempt pods, set the node name as an annotation with the "NomindatedNodeName" key to the pod.
-1. When any pod is scheduled, or terminated, a node is added/removed, or when labels of pods or nodes change, remove all the pods from the unschedulable pods list and add them to the pending queue.
+1. When any pod is terminated, a node is added/removed, or when pods or nodes updated, remove all the pods from the unschedulable pods list and add them to the scheduling queue.
 (Scheduler should keep its existing rate limiting.)
+We should also put the pending pods with inter-pod affinity back to the scheduling queue when a new pod is scheduled.
+To be more efficient, we may check if the newly scheduled pod matches any of the pending pods affinity rules before putting the pending pods back into the scheduling queue.

 #### Changes to predicate processing